Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 Use a video to say thank you for their recent purchase or to respond to a customer service question.
 Make sure to personalize it and speak directly to the customer for maximum effect.

-Birthdays are a big opportunity to make someone feel special!
-If you can offer a discount code, a freebie or even a cupcake, it’s a nice way to shine a little extra attention to a customer.
-And they will likely be flattered that you remembered!
+Birthdays are a big opportunity to make someone feel special, so don't miss the chance to wish your customers a happy birthday.
+Go the extra mile and offer a discount code, a freebie, a cupcake, or even a small gift, it’s a nice way to shine a little extra attention to a customer.
+And they will likely be flattered that you remembered.
+You can even create your rewards program around your customers' birthdays.

-Free samples are one of the greatest things to toss in order for a customer on its way out the door.
+If you're a business owner, you've got your own customer appreciation gift - free samples.
 Everyone loves getting free things, and they can test out new products before they commit to buying them.
 You might even get a few reviews from customers trying them out, so it’s a win-win.

 Help your customers grow their skills by offering networking connections.
 A job board (or even just sharing new opportunities) from within the industry can help with your customer’s professional development.
 Elevating the careers of your customers is a nice way to give back to them.